 Both consumers and companies are in need for longer lasting, smaller labels, which consumers will not cut off the product.
-And yes, a physical label is still needed in the future.
-But it could be smaller if we moved part of the information to a digital form, preferably to future DPPs.
-If the location for digital information is other than DPP, it will bring extra costs for companies.
-Minimum information on the physical label could be fibre composition and care instructions.
-This would support circular economy objectives.
+And yes, a physical label is still needed in the

 Labels should have also minimum durability requirements so that they'd have the same lifetime as the product.
 Currently physical labels are of poor quality, uncomfortable to consumers, and many even unreadable.
 Also, if there is too much information on the label, consumers are very likely to cut it off, which means loss of all information.
+We support the revision of article 14.